clownmeister/czech-holidays/README.md

 `CzechHolidays.getHolidayForYear(2024, true);`

+Other methods already use localstorage out of the box.

 ## License
 This project is licensed under the terms of the MIT License - see the [LICENSE](./LICENSE.md) file for details.